AdriBesson/ICASSP2018-pulse-streams/README.md

 ## Citation (BibTex):
 If you are using this code, please cite the following paper.

 ## System Requirements:
-This software has been tested on Linux 64-bit system (Ubuntu 16-04, Mint distribution) and on Windows 10 sysetm.
+This software has been tested on Linux 64-bit system (Ubuntu 16-04, Mint distribution) and on Windows 10 system.

 ### Prerequisites
 1. MATLAB (Tested on R2017a)